snacktavish/TreeUpdatingComparison/TreeUpdating.md

 e.g. change ">SRR19310037" to  ">SRR19310037_alt"

-Because they are already aligned, we can just concateneate them to form an alignment that includes both our original consesuses for these taxa, and these new inferences.
+Because they are already aligned, we can just concatenate them to form an alignment that includes both our original consesus sequences for these taxa, and these new inferences.

     cat EP_demo/RESULTS/extended.aln EP_demo_alternate_ref/combine_and_infer/SRR19310037_align.fas EP_demo_alternate_ref/combine_and_infer/SRR19310038_align.fas EP_demo_alternate_ref/combine_and_infer/SRR19127720_align.fas > combined_refs.fas